Educational Articles and Websites

+Geriatrics Evaluation and Management Tools.
+(Login required.
+Access is free to American Geriatrics Society members).
 Falls Web GEMS from the AGS Geriatric Evaluation and Management Tools: Clinical Templates to Support Clinicians and Systems that are Caring for Older Adults.
-Available from the American Geriatrics Society (AGS Members receive free access to GEMS online subscription.
-Non-member Price: $54.00) All included topics can be found here.

 Initiative to Minimize Pharmaceutical Risk in Older Veterans (IMPROVE)

 IMPROVE is an interprofessional curriculum for post-graduate primary care trainees to develop their knowledge and skills in addressing polypharmacy in older adults.
 To learn more visit the IMPROVE site.

 Nurse Practitioner Geriatric Medicine Fellow Emergency Department Milestones

 Developed by Dr. Chandrika Kumar, Director of Resident Geriatric Education at Yale School of Medicine, this tool evaluates the Nurse Practitioner Fellow developmental progression of geriatric competencies in the Emergency Room setting.

 The Mini-clinical evaluation exercise (Mini-CEX) tools below are intended to assess medical residents on the Mini-Cog, Falls Risk Assessment, and Mobility Assessments for the 30 Second Chair Stand, 4 Stage Balance Test, Timed Up and Go Test, and Goals of Care/Medication Management.
 Below you will find the facilitator guides and Mini-CEX forms for each exercise.